Previous dayApril 16, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 4.8 seismic event took place in the Kermadec Islands region on April 16, 2026 at 19:51 UTC.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
-Coordinates: -31.973°, -177.893°.
+April 16, 2026 brought a magnitude 4.8 earthquake in the Kermadec Islands region, logged at 19:51 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
+The epicenter is at -31.973°, -177.893°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16